spoonfloor/baby-eats/docs/add-delete-recipes-ux.md

 - [ ] YOU WILL NEED card shown (title only)
 - [ ] INSTRUCTIONS section shown
 - [ ] First step = placeholder “Add a step”

+Placeholder step behavior:

+- [ ] Placeholder text = “Add a step”.
+- [ ] Placeholder uses a lighter, muted color distinct from normal step text.
+- [ ] Placeholder is shown only when the step has no valid characters.
+- [ ] On focus, placeholder text clears immediately.
+- [ ] While editing, step text uses normal editing color.
+- [ ] On blur, if the field is empty (after normalization), the placeholder reappears.

 ---